How to Manifest Your Dream Job in 5 Easy Steps

 Any and everything we’ve ever achieved in our lives has at some point been a by-product of what we’ve thought in the past.

-In order to manifest your dream job, you simply have to decide exactly what you want and then begin to move in that direction.
+In order to manifest or find your dream job, you simply have to decide exactly what you want and then begin to move in that direction.

 To create a “can-do” attitude and changed mindset, I spoke life into myself daily.
 I uplifted myself in prayer and meditation and took inventory of the best qualities of myself.
 I then determined what I wanted to do and why I’d be the best person for the job that I desired at the time.

 One of the biggest mindset shifts you’ll need in order to manifest your own dream job is to begin to move into a state of gratitude.
 It’s important that you show gratitude for where you are currently in your career.
 I began to do this by creating a gratitude journal and by giving thanks out loud on a consistent basis.

 This allowed me to reflect on the fact that I was already employed and I had opportunities to grow where I was already planted.

 Another mindset shift involves deciding to have faith that your circumstances can change and that you can, in fact, manifest your dream job.

-Faith is not always easy to have, but necessary to develop so that you’ll continue to move towards your hearts desires.
+Faith is not always easy to have, but necessary so that you’ll continue to move towards your desires.

-One way we can develop faith is to look at the success of those who’ve gone before us and have achieved the goals we wish to achieve as well.
+One way we can develop faith is to look at the success of those who’ve gone before us and have achieved the goals we wish to achieve.

-Deciding exactly what your dream job looks like may sound extremely basic, but you’d be surprised at how many times people say they’re unclear on exactly what they want to do in life.
+Deciding exactly what your dream job looks like may sound elementary, but you’d be surprised at how many times jobseekers say they’re unclear on exactly what they want to do in life.

-If you at least have a general idea or a high-level understanding of what you’d like to do you’re already ahead of the game!
+If you have a general idea of what you’d like to do you’re already ahead of the game!

 Research was instrumental in deciding what I wanted to do as a new career outside of my then general customer service role.
 Although I had a college degree, I really had no real-world experience in the degree in which I’d graduated with.

-When I graduated in 2008, the United States was in the midst of a recession and I begrudgingly took what I (thought) I could get at the time.
+When I graduated in 2008, the United States was in the midst of a recession and housing crisis and I took what I (thought) I could get at the time.
 I basically went for the low hanging fruit so to speak.
 Instead, I should have still reached for the stars despite what was going on in the world around me.

-When I finally got serious about my future, I had no desire to work in the field I’d studied in undergrad.
+When I finally got serious about my future, I had little desire to work in the field I’d studied in undergrad.
 Go figure!